anujkhare/darknet-tennis/README.md

 # Analysis
 ## One-class SVM
+We could train one class SVM with only training images of tennis rackets, to learn the distribution of training rackets.
+For a new image, the SVM would accept images similar to the training images, and reject others.

 ## 2-class classification using CNN
-This problem can be formulated as a 2-class discrimatory problem (tennis-racket vs everything-else).
-A CNN can be trained on these images to perform the classification.
+This problem can be formulated as a 2-class discriminatory problem (tennis-racket vs everything-else), using a CNN.

-However, it is not well defined what the images the other class should contain,
+However, it is not well defined what the images the other class should contain.

 ## Object detection using CNN
 A related problem is to detect a tennis racket in an image by drawing a